The Best Things to do in Railay Beach, Thailand

 If you’re looking for direct beach access and a super luxurious stay, stay at Phra Nang Beach, whereas Railay West has a good selection of high-end resorts and cheaper stays right in the middle of all the buzz.
 Alternatively, for a more laid back vibe away from most of the crowds, Railay East is your best bet.

-Since Railay Beach is small, you can easily walk from east to west in about 20 minutes.
+Since Railay Bay is small, you can easily walk from east to west in about 20 minutes.
 So, deciding where to stay in Railay Beach will ultimately depend on what kind of experience you’re after.
 Here are my top pics for the best places to stay in Railay Beach.

 High-End: Rayavadee Hotel